The Best Used Cars in Canada Under $10,000

 Nissan Micra

 This unique-to-Canada model is commonly found on the used market for less than $10,000.
 Why is that?
 A lot of them didn’t have a much higher price as new cars to begin with.
 This budget subcompact car launched for the 2015 model year with a starting price of just under $10,000.
 That was for the base trim level with a manual transmission, no air conditioning, and manual windows, so most sold for more.
 Nonetheless, a wide selection is available on the used market today as a result.
 For this budget, it’s not unusual to find a Micra with a CVT, air conditioning, Bluetooth, and with less than 100,000 km in six to eight-year-old models.
-Oh, and it’s a far more appealing prospect than a Mitsubishi Mirage.
+It’s a more appealing prospect than a Mitsubishi Mirage.

 2015 Mazda MAZDA3 Preview summaryImage